mikesprague/react-tailwind-netlify-starter/README.md

 Sets up a barebones React/Tailwind CSS PWA front-end with a Netlify function that can be used on the back-end.

-- React 17.x
+- React
-- Tailwind CSS 2.x
+- Tailwind
-- Webpack 5.x
+- Vite

 ## Getting started